-Building on a strong history of Erasmus student exchange at undergraduate level, the University of Warwick and University of Konstanz have created a Double MA in Politics and International Studies.
+Building on a strong history of Erasmus student exchange at undergraduate level, the University of Warwick and University of Konstanz have created a Double MA in Politics and Public Administration.
 This collaborative programme combines our theoretical-analytical approach with the analytical-practical approach characteristic of the Politics and Public Administration departmentat Konstanz.

 The Double Degree is based on the two year MA in Politics and Public Administration programme at Konstanz and any one of our taught MAs.
 The year spent with us replaces one year of study at Konstanz.
 All of the core and a wide range of optional courses at Konstanz will be taught in English, so while knowing German is desirable, it is not essential to undertaking this programme of study.
 During or after your studies in Konstanz, you will also have the opportunity to take advantage of the Konstanz Internship Database that has hundreds of opportunities both in Germany and further afield.

 At the end of the degree, you will earn an 'MA in Politics and Public Administration: [your specialism title] (double degree with Universität Konstanz, Germany)' from Warwick as well as a corresponding Masters from Konstanz.